not-quite-vacation/blog/blog/content/post/i-would-move-to-paris/index.md

 ### Voilà

 Everyone will have a different experience of Paris!
-I say we should just all get lost in Paris for a few days, pick a café with seats facing the pedestrians, do some people watching, walk along River Seine, have some wine and bread, read a poem in the sun, pretend to know art, buy a  fresh baguette and enjoy the charm of Paris.
+I say we should just all get lost in Paris for a few days - pick a café with seats facing the pedestrians, do some people watching, walk along River Seine, have some wine and bread, read a poem in the sun, pretend to know art, buy a fresh baguette, smell the roses.
+Ahhhhh, Paris does make you a hopeless romantic.

 ![locks](images/DSC_2552.jpg)